kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

       }
     }
     /*
-     * Returns {true, *this, key's index} if key is found in node.
+     * Returns tuple of three values: <bool, Node *, int>.
+     * If key found n this Node, we return this tuple: {true, pointer to node containing key, the index into Node::key_values of the key}.
-     * Returns {false, point to next child with which to continue the descent search downward (toward a leaf node), 0} if key not found.
+     * If key is not found, we return this tuple: {false, pointer to next child with which to continue the downward search of the tree, 0}.
      */
     template<class Key, class Value> inline std::tuple<bool, typename tree234<Key, Value>::Node *, int> tree234<Key, Value>::Node::find(Key lhs_key) const noexcept
     {